MicroEJ/docs/VEEPortingGuide/vgCco.rst

 Usage
 -----

-1. This C module transitively fetches the :ref:`C Module for MicroUI for VGLite<section_ui_cco>`, follow its implementation rules.
+1. Install the :ref:`C Module for MicroUI for VGLite<section_ui_cco>` and follow its implementation rules.
+2. Install the :ref:`C Module for MicroVG<section_vg_c_module_microvg>` and follow its implementation rules.
-2. Add all C files in the BSP project.
+3. Add all C files in the BSP project.
+4. Check the port by running the ``vg`` validation as described in the `VEE Port project template <https://github.com/MicroEJ/Tool-Project-Template-VEEPort/>`_

 .. _com.microej.clibrary.llimpl#microvg-vglite: https://forge.microej.com/artifactory/microej-developer-repository-release/com/microej/clibrary/llimpl/microvg-vglite/